Harika-SVL/Azure_Devops/notes.md

 ![Alt text](shots/10.PNG)

 * Adding multiple changes
-    * Files already in repo will have status of modified or deleted or renamed
+    * Files already in repo will have status of modified / deleted / renamed
     * Files newly created will have status of untracked

 ![Alt text](shots/11.PNG)